Jagadeeswar-reddy-c/CODECLAUSE/Assistant with UI/README.md

 ### Technologies Used
   - `Python`: Core programming language used for backend logic.
-  - `Tkinter`: Library used for creating the graphical user interface.
+  - `Flask`: Framework used for creating the graphical user interface.
   - `SpeechRecognition`: Library used for integrating voice recognition.
   - `Selenium`: WebDriver used for automating Google search.

 ### Code Explanation
   1. Voice Assistant Application (`main.py`):
-       - This part of the code sets up the Tkinter application, defines the voice recording and transcription functionality, and handles Google search integration.
+       - This part of the code sets up the Flask application, defines the voice recording and transcription functionality, and handles Google search integration.
   2. Main Functions:
        - `record_and_transcribe()`: Continuously records audio and transcribes it using Google's speech recognition service.
        - `start_recording()`: Starts the recording process.